SIMPLECPU V1D2 INSTRUCTION-SET #

 ASR 1 1 1 1 RSD RSD X X X X X 0 1 1 0 0

 Another year, another processor :).
-When designing the simpleCPU processor the goal was not to build the fastest processor, the best processor i.e. a replacement for an off the shelf processor that could be purchased for a fraction of the cost, rather it was to build a processor that would be used for teaching.
-There are a lot of different approaches to teaching computer architectures and i'm sure many of my colleagues would disagree with the way i run the SYS1 module, but for me learning is something you do by doing, something that a student has to actively engage with, rather than passively listen to.
-Therefore, for me learning is something a student has to experience, simply using a "thing" is not enough, you need to build that "thing" and use it in a real world context to understand why that "thing" looks the way it does, you need to become the "thing" (Link) :).
+When designing the simpleCPU processor the goal was not to build the fastest processor, the best processor i.e. a replacement for an off the shelf processor, that could be purchased for a fraction of the cost, rather it was to build a processor that would be used for teaching.
+There are a lot of different approaches to teaching computer architectures and i'm sure many of my colleagues would disagree with the way i run the SYS1 module, but for me learning is something you do by doing, something that a student has to actively engage with.
+Therefore, for me learning is something a student has to experience, simply using a "thing" is not enough, you need to build that "thing", fail to get the "thing" to do what you want it to do and have to build a new "thing".
+This work also needs to be set in a real world context to understand why that "thing" looks the way it does, you need to become the "thing" (Link) :).
 Soooo the simpleCPU processor is a platform from which a student can experience what a processor is, something they can build upon, add features and functionality to, a platform where they can experience what works and what does not, go beyond simply using a processor.
 Well that is the thought :).

 From figure 1 you should spot that there are no top level architectural changes from the simpleCPUv1d to the simpleCPUv1d2.
 I did consider adding more general purpose data registers, different data paths, but these are "nice to have" improvements, rather than "teaching" improvements.
 Not to say there isn't significant changes to some of these hardware components, but these changes are driven by changes to the instruction-set i.e. to add more instructions, to add more flexibility to the processor, to make it easier to use, easier to program.